 1 quart 3% hydrogen peroxide ¼ cup baking soda 1 teaspoon liquid soap

 After applying mixture, rinse it off thoroughly with tap water.
 Don’t store it.
 The mixture is unstable.

 The odor of skunk spray will eventually dissipate.

 Normally, skunks are nocturnal, although newly weaned, young skunks may sometimes be seen in daylight hours.
 If you see a mature skunk that ambles about during daylight hours and behaves strangely (walking in circles, falling, acting overly friendly or lethargic) it may have contracted rabies.
 Immediately contact your local wildlife rehabilitation center for advice.
 Keep people and pets away from the skunk.
 Make sure your pets’ rabies vaccinations are up to date.

-You can avoid skunk problems by focusing on preventive measures that make your home and yard wild animal-proof (closing openings, collecting fallen fruits, etc.) and by following the guidelines on the homepage of this web site.
+You can avoid skunk problems by focusing on preventive measures that make your home and yard wild animal-proof (closing openings, collecting fallen fruits, etc.) using the guidelines on the main page of this web site.